WebAssembly/WASI/watidl/watidl.md

-# WatIDL
+# WatIDL :duck:

-WatIDL is an IDL for webassembly.
-Its goal is to be able to fully describe the import and export capabilities of webassembly modules while being intuitive to read and reason about.
-It inherits the webassembly text formats syntax and attempts to closely follow and fit into the webassembly ecosystem.
-WatIDL should used as a simple syntax for describing the interfaces along with WebIDL bindings to describe how the different data structures are formed and received by a Wasm module.
+WatIDL (`/ˈwädl/`) is an IDL for webassembly.
+Its goal is to be able to fully describe the import and export capabilities of Webassembly modules while being intuitive to read and reason about.
+It inherits the Webassembly text format's syntax and attempts to closely follow and fit into the Webassembly ecosystem.
+WatIDL should used as a simple syntax for describing the interfaces along with WebIDL bindings to describe how the different data structures are formed and received by Wasm modules.

 # Differences from WAT
 While WatIDL follow close to WAT there are some differences

 ## Types
-WatIDL uses the following primal types
+WatIDL uses the following primitive types

 ```
 intType := "i8" | "i6" | "i32" | "i64" | "u8" | "u16" | "u32" | "u64";